-Human drivers can do none of these.
+Human drivers can produce none of these.

 The motion-creation subsystem influences and better organizes

-the entire control system architecture
+the entire control system architecture.

 MotionLab is interested in discovering vehicle-motion abstractions rather than individual car motions in a particular car.
-Mathematics is powerful in building an abstract model of things and Symmetric Geometry is no exception.
+Mathematics is powerful in building an abstract model of things, and Symmetric Geometry is no exception.
 It gave birth to Atomic Motions, the first example of motion abstraction.

 Further, the new geometry produced five more instances of Motion Abstractions.
 The following three abstractions convey more significant concepts:

 Because the Atomic Motions are based on the rock-solid Symmetric Geometry, we will not need to modify them for decades, possibly forever.
-Coding done today might be unambiguously understood by colleagues 20 years later.
+Coding done today might be unambiguously understood by colleagues 20 years hence.